-In Loco Parentis

-An individual who functions in place of a parent, if the child’s parent is unable to act as the parent or has delegated his or her parental authority.
-The term describes someone whoprovides care and supervision like a parent but without going through the formalities of legal adoption or guardianship.
+In Loco Parentis: An individual who functions in place of a parent, if the child’s parent is unable to act as the parent or has delegated his or her parental authority.
+The term describes someone who provides care and supervision like a parent but without going through the formalities of legal adoption or guardianship.
 Requires submission of a Guardianship/In Loco Parentis Verification form as part of the Child Care Payment Program (CCPP) application process.

-Intentional Program Violation (IPV)

-An intentional act by the parental authority or a child care provider to misrepresent or mislead by providing false documentation or verification or intentionally omitting documentation or verification in an effort to wrongfully obtain eligibility for services or payment, which is proven by clear and convincing evidence.
+Intentional Program Violation (IPV): An intentional act by the parental authority or a child care provider to misrepresent or mislead by providing false documentation or verification or intentionally omitting documentation or verification in an effort to wrongfully obtain eligibility for services or payment, which is proven by clear and convincing evidence.

-VV.
-Lead Agency

-The Mississippi Department of Human Services (MDHS) is the state entity that serves as the Lead Agency for the administration of programs and services funded by the Child Care and Development Fund.
+Lead Agency: The Mississippi Department of Human Services (MDHS) is the state entity that serves as the Lead Agency for the administration of programs and services funded by the Child Care and Development Fund.

-WW.
-License –Exempt Child Care Provider

-A child care provider that meets one of the conditions for exemption as established by Mississippi law.
+License –Exempt Child Care Provider: A child care provider that meets one of the conditions for exemption as established by Mississippi law.
 A License-Exempt provider must meet one of the exemptions AND one of the legal definitions for a child care provider as defined in Mississippi law.
 Proof of License exempt status is provided solely by the Mississippi State Department of Health.

-XX.
-Licensed Child Care Provider

-A provider licensed to deliver child care services for fewer than 24 hours per day per child in a non-residential setting.
+Licensed Child Care Provider: A provider licensed to deliver child care services for fewer than twenty-four (24) hours per day per child in a non-residential setting.
 Providers who meet a condition of license exemption as described in Mississippi Law and are voluntarily licensed, as well as providers in residential settings who are voluntarily licensed are also identified as a Licensed Child Care Provider.

-Licensing or Regulatory Requirements

-Requirements necessary for a provider to legally provide child care services in a state or locality including regulations and requirements established under State, Local, or Tribal law.
+Licensing or Regulatory Requirements: Requirements necessary for a provider to legally provide child care services in a state or locality including regulations and requirements established under State, Local, or Tribal Law.
 The Mississippi Child Care Licensing Law (see Miss.
 Code §43-20-3) provides the legal authority under which the Mississippi State Department of Health (MSDH) regulates health, safety, and welfare in licensed child care facilities.

-Mississippi Early Learning Guidelines and Standards

-Educational standards and guidelines for children from birth through four-years old.
+Mississippi Early Learning Guidelines and Standards: Educational standards and guidelines for children from birth through four years old.

-AAA.
-Natural Disaster

-Catastrophic events that cause, or may cause, substantial damage or injury to civilian property or persons, per Section 602(a)(1) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+Natural Disaster: Catastrophic events that cause, or may cause, substantial damage or injury to civilian property or persons, per Section 602(a)(1) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5195a(a)(1)).
-Examples of these events include butare not limited to hurricanes, tornados, floods, earthquakes, fires, or snowstorms.
+Examples of these events include but are not limited to hurricanes, tornados, floods, earthquakes, fires, or snowstorms.

-BBB.
-Neglected Child

-A child (i) whose parent, guardian or custodian or any person responsible for his care or support, neglects or refuses, when able so to do, to provide for him proper and necessary care or support, or education as required by law, or medical, surgical, or other care necessary for his well-being; (ii) who is otherwise without proper care, custody, supervision or support; or (iii) who, for any reason, lacks the special care made necessaryfor him by reason of his mental condition, whether the mental condition is having mental illness or having an intellectual disability; or (iv) who, for any reason, lacks the care necessary for his health, morals or well- being.
+Neglected Child: A child (i) whose parent, guardian or custodian or any person responsible for his care or support, neglects or refuses, when able so to do, to provide for him proper and necessary care or support, or education as required by law, or medical, surgical, or other care necessary for his well-being; (ii) who is otherwise without proper care, custody, supervision or support; or (iii) who, for any reason, lacks the special care made necessary for him by reason of his mental condition, whether the mental condition is having mental illness or having an intellectual disability; or (iv) who, for any reason, lacks the care necessary for his health, morals or well- being.

-CCC.
-Non-Traditional Care

-Includes weeknight care and supervision of children for less than 24-hours per day withinthe twelve hours between 6:00 p.m. and 5:59 a.m., and/or weekend care and supervision of children between 6:00 p.m.
+Non-Traditional Care: Includes weeknight care and supervision of children for less than 24 hours per day within the twelve hours between 6:00 p.m. and 5:59 a.m., and/or weekend care and supervision of children between 6:00 p.m.
 Friday and 5:59 a.m.
 Monday.